Health Canada’s Forward Regulatory Plan: 2025-2027

 In winter and spring 2023, we sought feedback on the registration of clinical trials and public disclosure of results.

 Interested parties will have the opportunity to comment on the regulatory proposal to modernize the clinical trial framework for drugs (first phase).
-The Canada Gazette, Part I public comment period is expected to take place in spring 2025.
+The Canada Gazette, Part I public comment period is expected to take place in fall 2025.

 Learn more: